Summary

 sqsUrlstringyes Long-TermThe AWS SQS queue URL of the FDR feed.

-With this returned datatype, you can get the unique identifier for the FDR feed and the parser it uses.
+For the results, you can get the unique identifier for the FDR feed and the parser it uses.
 You can use them with other mutations and queries.
 You can also get AWS identifiers and URL.
-Below are the available parameters:

 ParameterTypeRequiredDefaultStabilityDescription